SnepCnep/FiveM-RequestFilter/README.md

 - server.cfg and restart the resource first.

 ## IMPORTANT
-This only checkt request from the resource but not the (monitor & chat) resource.
+- This only checkt request from the resource but not the (monitor & chat) resource!
+- This is only for lua resources!
 ## Preview
 ![Preview#1]()